fanzhangg/chord-master/README.md

 It is built by Fan Zhang, Aaron Gould, Randy Jose Beidelschies, and Roman Bactol.
 It uses Tone.js to generate the piano sound, jQuery to manupilate the document element.

 ## Contributing
 we are thanksful to the community for contributing bugfixes and improvements.
-Please follow the [Chord of Conduct](./CODE_OF_CONDUCT.md) when contributing.
+Please follow the [Code of Conduct](./CODE_OF_CONDUCT.md) when contributing.

 ## License